 Saturday, July 22, 2017

-Come to Danville, PA for the Montour Area Recreation Commission’s Montour 24!
-Whether you’re ready to compete at the 12-hour (day or night options), 24-hour ultra-endurance level, the 6 hour solo or the 24 hour four-person relay team level, the Montour 24 will be an epic test of your mid-summer fitness.
-Held at one of the most historic and beautiful parks in central Pennsylvania, the Montour 24 will be the newest addition to your must-do list each year.
+Come to Danville, PA for the River Towns Race Series’ Montour 24!
+Whether you’re ready to compete at the 12-hour (day or night options), 24-hour ultra-endurance level, the 6 hour solo or the 24-hour four-person relay team level, the Montour 24 will be a true test of your mid-summer fitness.
+Run at one of the most historic and beautiful parks in central Pennsylvania, the Montour 24 will be the newest addition to your must-do list each year.

 7:00am Saturday start – 7:00am Sunday finish (12-hour nighttime race begins at 7:00pm EST)